 - Chocolate chips – Use semi-sweet baking chips for a rich chocolate flavor.
 For dairy-free, replace with non-dairy baking chips, such as Enjoy Life.

 - Unsweetened baking cocoa – Natural or dutch-processed baking cocoa may be used.
-When recipes are heavily reliant on cocoa, like these fudgy flourless chocolate cookies, I prefer the smoother taste of dutch cocoa.
+When recipes are heavily reliant on cocoa, I prefer the smoother taste of dutch cocoa.

 - Ice cream – See the Gluten-Free Ice Cream Options section for buying guidelines.
 Also, replace with dairy-free ice cream.